SAP-samples/cap-distributed-resiliency/README.md

 Blogpost: [Architecting Solutions on SAP BTP for High Availability](https://blogs.sap.com/2021/08/17/architecting-solutions-on-sap-btp-for-high-availability/) by [Murali Shanmugham](https://people.sap.com/muralidaran.shanmugham2)

 ## Known Issues
-This scenario will not address any multi-region latency issue, since the SAP HANA Cloud instance is running within one hyperscaler region.
+This scenario will not address any multi-region latency issue, since the SAP HANA Cloud instance is running in one hyperscaler region.
 The application will access the database across regions, which may lead to latency issues.

-In SAP HANA Cloud, bi-directional multi-region replication is currently impossible, so we have to use the best possible solution of setting up two replicas (synchronous and asynchronous) in the same region.

 ## How to obtain support